PostHog/posthog.com/contents/blog/best-heap-alternatives.md

 ### How does Mixpanel compare to Heap?

 Mixpanel and Heap are similar in many ways.
-They're both used mainly by product managers and offer product analyitcs.
+They're both used mainly by product managers and offer product analytics.
 However, Mixpanel lacks several features Heap users rely on, such as event autocapture and session replay.

 <div className="overflow-x-auto -mx-5 px-5 w-screen md:w-auto">
 <table className="w-full mt-4">